 Yet, this only speaks of the payroll process itself.
 Oftentimes, third-party payroll services will handle other HR tasks too.
 For example, they may help manage employee benefits and compensation packages or offer employee self-service portals so team members can monitor their pay stubs and request changes as needed.
 Many provide direct deposit too.
 With direct deposits, paychecks are automatically added to employee accounts, which saves them a trip to the bank and you the trouble of disbursing checks.

-Take all these additional time-savers into account when you’re calculating the expense and benefits of working with a third-party payroll service, and you’re likely to see you’ll come out on top by a significant margin.
+Consider all these additional time-savers when calculating the expense and benefits of working with a third-party payroll service, and you’re likely to see you’ll come out on top by a significant margin.

 4. Reduce Payroll Mistakes